| Who applies?

 Research Degree Completion

-The second element is a yearly measurement of the number of PBRF eligible postgraduate research-based degrees completed at participating TEOs.
+This element is a yearly measurement of the number of PBRF eligible postgraduate research-based degrees completed at participating TEOs.

 External Research Income

-The third element is a yearly measurement of the amount of income received by participating TEOs from external sources for research purposes.
+This element is a yearly measurement of the amount of income received by participating TEOs from external sources for research purposes.

 Any TEO that receives funding must abide by a number of rules and conditions.
 Access to PBRF funding will be considered in accordance with government policy (as directed by the Minister’s determination under section 159L of the Education Act 1989), the Tertiary Education Strategy, and in response to performance.